rhk7913/VPNproject/index.md

 5. Select a CPU option.
 I chose the $6 a month option (1 GB / 1 CPU, 25 GB SSD disk, and 1000 GB transfer) with the Regular with SSD option.
 6. Select an authentication method.
 I chose to the use password method since I intended to delete my droplet right after I completed the project.
 7. Hit Create Droplet and your droplet is now able to be used!

+## Note
+I used the following resource for the remaining steps: [https://thematrix.dev/setup-wireguard-vpn-server-with-docker/](url)

 # Setup Wireguard